ConnorSweeneyDev/TerminalMusicPlayer/README.md

   any more resizing causes glitchy output.

 ## Updating SDL
-On top of the having the dependencies installed, go to the releases page and download the file ending `mingw.zip`.
+On top of the having the previous dependencies installed, go to the releases page and download the file ending `mingw.zip`.
 Extract this and go to `x86_64-w64-mingw32` and you will have access to three important folders:
 - `bin` which contains the file that can replace the one in `binary` folder of this project.
 - `include/SDL2` which contains files that can replace the contents of the `external/include/sdl2` folder of this project.